Scarves for 2024 'Disturbing the Peace' Award

 The Havel tartan portrays an endless succession of prison cell windows struck through in red, protesting the persecution and imprisonment of writers of conscience in the knowledge that free expression is an essential component of every healthy society.
 It is named in honour of Vaclav Havel, the dissident playwright and co-author of Charter 77, the landmark human rights declaration for which he was imprisoned for several years, only to lead the ‘Velvet Revolution’ that peacefully overthrew communism and installed him as president.

 Once, I wore a kilt to a climate protest—just for the hell of it—and it changed my life.
 A wild and woolly Scotsman stopped me on the street and said, 'Aye, that’s what this movement needs—its own clan tartan!'
-It was none other than Loftus McLeod of Skye, the legendary freedom fighter who founded the Liberation Kilt Company to fight 18th-century injustices, earning him the 'Dissident of the Year Award'.
-Inspired by his example, a group of us were arrested on Capitol Hill for protesting the gutting of the Waxman-Markey climate and energy bill by the fossil fuel lobby....
+It was none other than Loftus McLeod of Skye, the fearless freedom fighter who founded the Liberation Kilt Company to fight 18th-century injustices, earning him the 'Dissident of the Year' award in 1781.
+Inspired by his example, a group of us were arrested on Capitol Hill for protesting the gutting of a vital climate and energy bill by the fossil fuel lobby....

 A seed is planted.